Ako Adjei: Later life

 On the eve of his release from the Nsawam Prison in 1966, Ako Adjei completely forswore politics after the whole experience; what he believed to have been a false accusation and the prison term.
 After his release, he devoted himself to his family and his legal life.

 He gave much attention to his wife and children.
 According to him, his wife and children were very supportive during the period when he was trialled, retrialled and subsequently imprisoned.

-He also reorganised his professional life, succeeded in reorganising his chambers, Teianshi Chambers, and resumed private practice as a legal practitioner.
+He reorganised his professional life, succeeded in reorganising his chambers, Teianshi Chambers, and resumed private practice as a legal practitioner.

 Following the second military coup in Ghana, Ako-Adjei was made a member of the commission by the Supreme Military Council in 1978 to draft a constitution for the Third Republic of Ghana.
 According to The Ghanaian Chronicle, the last time Ako Adjei was seen in any high-profile gathering was in the senior citizens get together organised by the ex-President Rawlings during the latter period of his tenure as president.
 Due to his condition at the time, his relatives denied reporters an opportunity to interview him.